-The first steps were along the busy streets of South London, past well known landmarks and on to less familiar territory.
+The first steps were along the busy streets of South London, p

 After that there was still a long way to go to the end of the day and a lot to see.
 I'd promised Connie that as we were broadly following the Thames Estuary, the way would be flat.
 This was of course totally inaccurate.
 If we'd spent the kind of time Bill did researching the route we'd have known that we would be travelling along "Maze Hill" and might have guessed that it, along with Shooters Hill Road, wouldn't exactly be on the level.
 Sir John Vanbrugh built his house at the top of Shooters Hill, and let me tell you, he did it for the view not for the pleasure of walking up the thing!